Role of a CFO in a Startup

 You can’t do everything immediately

-A CFO relieves that self-imposed pressure by helping you determine what makes sense to do right now versus what can wait.
+A fractional CFO relieves that self-imposed pressure by helping you determine what makes sense to do right now versus what can wait.
 There are things you should do—or must do—up front, and you want to stay focused on those essentials, not weaken your results by taking on too much too soon.

 Hiring efficiently and effectively

 You need great people to support fast growth.
 However, over-hiring wastes precious startup resources, and in your haste to staff up you could easily pick the wrong people.
-A CFO can help you balance the need for key expertise with the need to maintain a lean team by explaining what is considered “industry standard” and best practices for startup hiring.
+A fractional CFO can help you balance the need for key expertise with the need to maintain a lean team by explaining what is considered “industry standard” and best practices for startup hiring.

 You can secure the talent you need right now to properly establish both the financial and operations sides of the business.

 It takes more than a big infusion of cash to establish and sustain a fledgling business.
 Far too many small business owners do not fully understand that finance and operations are inseparable.
 In fact, US Bank reports that 82% of business failures are due to poor cash management or not understanding how cash management affects the business.
-A CFO can help translate your entrepreneurial vision and passion into strong management practices.
+A fractional CFO can help translate your entrepreneurial vision and passion into strong management practices.